Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 The FMD performs the following functions :

 On 3 April 1997, the Government has entered into a three-year Information and Consultation Agreement (ICA) with The Hong Kong and China Gas Company Ltd. The company supplies towngas to most part of the territory.
 It is not subject to any price or profit regulation by the Government.
 The agreement is designed to increase the transparency of the company's tariff-setting mechanism and justification for tariff increases.
 It also stipulates certain procedures for The Hong Kong and China Gas Company Ltd. to consult the Government in the event of tariff adjustments and major system additions and disclose certain corporate information to the public on an annual basis so as to ensure that consumers' interests are protected.
-The ICA was extended for three years six times and the current Agreement is effective as of 3 April 2015 and shall continue in effect until 2 April 2018.
+The ICA was extended for three years eight times and the current Agreement is effective as of 3 April 2021 and shall continue in effect until 2 April 2024.

 The FMD performs the following functions :